morris-frank/morris-frank.com/content/posts/captcha.md

 +++
-title = "A serverless captcha for static sites" tags = ["Web"] date = "2020-12-15" tldr = "Can we include a CAPTCHA in statically generated web-sites to hide content from spammers?"
+title = "Serverless captcha for static sites" tags = ["Web"] date = "2020-12-15"
+tldr = "Can we include a CAPTCHA in statically generated web-sites to hide content from spammers?"